 If only the equation for a good night’s sleep were as simple as that!

 It’s not, though.
 Not exactly.
-It’s true that hunger is one reason babies wake up during the night and cry.
+Hunger indeed is one reason babies wake up during the night and cry.
 This is especially true for newborns, who need to eat at least every 3 hours.
 So if the only reason your baby is waking at night is that he’s hungry, then starting solids will likely help improve his sleep and get him sleeping for longer stretches at night.

 But (as any parent who’s cross-eyed with exhaustion can tell you) hunger isn’t the only reason a baby wakes at night.
 Far from it.
 Many babies sleep poorly at night due to sleep associations, or perhaps because they’re experiencing a sleep regression.
 In these cases, hunger has nothing to do with a baby’s night waking.